A cure for bacterial conditions and the physical appearance of Hidradenitis suppurativa (HS)

 I hadn’t done a culture; however, the specialists gave me two bacteriophages which attack a wide range of bacteria.
 One was for Staphylococcus (one of the widest spread bacteria which is found in our bodies) and the second being a combination bacteriophage aimed at Staphylococcus, Streptococcus, Proteus, Esherichia coli and Pseudomonas.

-Each pack had 5 glass sealed bottles of 10ml which can be ingested after taking a mix of 2-3% baking soda solution (one glass, 150-250 ml) or injected into site of infection.
-Since I have had Hidradenitis suppurativa for 20 years and in various sites, injection wasn’t worth it, so I ingested the bacteriophages.
+Each pack had 5 glass sealed bottles of 10ml which can be ingested after taking a mix of 2-3% baking soda solution (one glass, 150-250 ml) or is used as a disinfecting agent by phage soaked bandages and applied directly into a cavity.
 My course of treatment was to drink 1 bottle on the first and on the next day 1 bottle of the second type.
 My whole course of treatment was 20 bottles (10 of the first and 10 of the second, interchanging).

 During my course of treatment, no new lumps appeared and those that were present, for the first time in many years, began to subside and disappear.
 The only odd feeling I felt was a slight itchiness in the area of the under arm where my very first HS lump appeared when I was 8 years old.
 This sensation lasted for about a week and never returned.